 As companies and consumers span borders, streamlining a global supply chain is an essential part of your business strategy.
 Multinational corporations like Unilever, McDonald’s, and Nestle are only a few examples of companies who invest heavily in supply chain improvements and innovations.
 A clunky supply chain that locks money in inventory management hinders a business’ ability to grow and beat its competitors.

-Cross-docking is one strategy that can allow your company to boost its supply chain cost efficiency.
+Cross-docking is one strategy that can allow your company to boost its warehouse cost efficiency.
 It isn’t perfect for every business, but it can be transformative for some.

 In our cross-docking guide guide, we’ll help you understand: